 Federal funds are being distributed as loans for start-up costs and grants for meeting solvency requirements.
-Under the ACA, the Secretary will make grant and loan awards no later than July 1, 2013, after taking into account the recommendations of the advisory board.
+Under the ACA, the Secretary made grant and loan awards no later than July 1, 2013, after taking into account the recommendations of the advisory board.
 The Secretary is required to make grant and loan awards giving priority to applicants that offer QHPs on a statewide basis, that use an integrated care model, and have significant private support.
 The Secretary would ensure that there is sufficient funding to establish at least one qualified nonprofit health insurance issuer in each state and the District of Columbia.
 If no health insurance issuer applies within a state, the Secretary would use funds for the program to award grants to encourage the establishment of qualified issuers within the state or the expansion of an issuer from another state to the state with no applicants.
 Grantees would enter into an agreement with the Secretary to follow the provisions of the federal law, and any regulations promulgated by the Secretary.
 The agreement would include prohibitions for the use of loan or grant funds for carrying on propaganda, attempting to influence legislation, or marketing.

 The federal law defines a qualified nonprofit health insurance issuer as an organization meeting the following requirements: